When Is the Best Time to Sell a House in Texas?

 Are homes in Texas appreciating faster or slower than in other states?

-Now might be an excellent time to see what your home might be worth using HomeLight’s Home Value Estimator.
-Our free tool uses transaction data from multiple sources to create a real-time ballpark value estimate based on current market trends.
+Now could be a great time to get a free home valuation with HomeLight’s Home Value Estimator.
+Our no-cost tool uses transaction data from various sources to provide a real-time value estimate based on current market trends.

 What if I need a fast sale and closing in Texas?

 If you’re facing a life change that requires a fast home sale or don’t have the time or money to make needed repairs, consider requesting an all-cash offer using HomeLight’s Simple Sale platform.
-Simple Sale provides cash offers for homes in almost any condition in Texas.
+Simple Sale provides cash offers for homes in almost any condition in Texas and across the nation.
 You can skip the repairs and showings and close in as few as 10 days.
-Complete a short questionnaire and receive a no-obligation cash offer within 48 hours.
+Complete a short questionnaire and receive a no-obligation cash offer within 24 hours.

 What is the biggest mistake sellers make when selling a home in Texas?

 One of the biggest mistakes sellers make when selling a home in Texas is not selecting the right agent.
 Experience and knowledge matter when selling a home.
-“There’s a lot of factors that go into selling a house,” says Danford.
+“There’s a lot of factors that go into selling a house,” Danford says.
 “Some people choose the highest offer, and the highest offer isn’t always the best offer.”

 For example, an unscrupulous buyer may make a high offer and drive away competing buyers.
 Then, when the house doesn’t sell, that same shady buyer will make a much lower offer hoping that the seller is desperate enough to take the low-ball offer.